embj-org/ej/guides/src/03-Dispatcher.md

 #### TLS Support

 If you're looking into deploying EJD into a public network, we very highly recommend setting it up with TLS support.
-A skeleton example is available in the same repository inside `tls-example`.
+A skeleton example is available in the same git repository inside the `tls-example` folder.
 It uses `Traefik` to setup a reverse proxy which will provide TLS support for you.

 **NOTE**: It's not a ready-to-use example.
-Many things depend on your specific setup like DNS provider and URL.
+Many things depend on your specific setup like DNS provider and URL but it should help you getting started.

 ## Step 2: Setup permissions to access the EJD socket

 During setup, a Unix Socket was created that can be used to communicate with.
 By default, you need `root` permissions to access this socket.
 This is a security measure as you don't need any sort of authentication when communicating through the socket.
 Instead the authentication is managed by Linux.
-In most setups it'll be used to create the first application user and test your setup and for this we must be explicit about giving ourselves the permissions.
+In most setups it'll be used to create the first application user and test your setup and for this we must be explicit about giving ourselves permissions.

-Here we will create a new `group` called `ejd` and change the `group` ownership of the socket file to this new `ejd`.
+Here we will create a new `group` called `ejd` and change the `group` ownership of the socket file to this new group.
-Once we have done that, we'll add the current user to this new `group` which will allow using this `socket` without having to prefix every command with `sudo`.
+Once we have done that, we'll add the current user to the `ejd` group which will allow us to use the `socket` provided by EJD without having to prefix every command with `sudo`.

 ```bash
 # Create the `ejd` group